Student Support Service

 We work with academic staff to implement support plans and reasonable adjustments to support your studies.

 This can include help and support with hearing or visual aids, accessibility-based adaptations and exam arrangements.
-If you have had support or an EHCP at school or college and you may still need reasonable adjustments at University, please make an appointment to discuss this with the Inclusive Learning Team as soon as possible.
+If you have had support or an EHCP at school or college and you may still need reasonable adjustments at University, please make an appointment to discuss this with the Student Support Team as soon as possible.
 Our specialist advisors can guide you through the Disabled Student’s Allowance process in confidence.

-Dyslexia Diagnostic Assistance Bursary (DAB)
+Diagnostic Assistance Bursary (DAB)

 If you wish to apply for the Disabled Students’ Allowance (DSA) to ensure you have the specialist support you need on your course, you may need a diagnostic assessment.